← Home

 The Insta360 Link has optical zoom up to 4×.
-My first tracker build ignored it entirely - fixed zoom at 1×, all the time.
+My first tracker build left it fixed at 1×.
+That kept the control path simple, but it produced poor framing across the range I cared about.
 Aeroplanes at 15km looked like specks.
-Aeroplanes at 2km filled the frame uncomfortably, clipped at the edges mid-manoeuvre.
-Both felt wrong.
+Aeroplanes at 2km filled the frame uncomfortably and clipped at the edges mid-manoeuvre.

 The Obvious Implementation